tlccstudio/simplenft/README.md

 Furthermore, lower_bound and upper_bound get_table_rows on the holders nft.holders table may provide
 the quantity of all NFT held by a single account, specifically the nft_id and the quantity they own.

+A single request to detail all NFT data.
+A single request to get an account's full ownership data.

+## Specific Info NFT
+---

+Two TABLES
+**nft.listing** -- Has all NFT data, including full listing of ownership with each minted NFT **nft.holders** -- For easy front-end access, uint128_t composite key of owner + nft_id, providing a total quantity of the nft_id that the account owns.

+NFT's are first created, then minted, and then they are able to be transfered.

+A maximum of 100 NFT's may be minted at once.
+Any given NFT is limited to 1,000 maximum issued.

+Contract actions are as follows:
+**create** - Create a new NFT, specifying all data, limit of 1,000 possible NFT's **update** - Update name/media data for existing NFT, but does not change ownership **mint** - Mints an NFT to owner specified, maximum of 100 mints at a time **transfer** - Transfers a single NFT to another owner.

+**zzclearall** - For testing and debugging, will attempt to wipe all data.
+Larger TABLE data may take too long to execute zzclearall, in which case modify so that it executes.
+This is just a debug / testing function, or a way to close out a contract that is no longer needed.
+Operational contracts should consider removing zzclearall entirely.

 ## CPU Usage